omegadefender/Hide-PUMK-on-Facebook/readme.md

 Please log feature requests, or bug reports on the [Github Repo](https://github.com/omegadefender/Zucker/issues)

+### 0.0.2.4 Update

+- Hotfix for some news feed options that broke with latest FB release

 ### 0.0.2.3 Update

 - Added default feature to block "join" posts from homepage newsfeed